AstaMimic/UnrealMLAgentsPT/README.md

 ## Installation

-To install the Unreal Engine DRL Plugin:
+To install the Plugin:

 1. Clone this repository into your Unreal Engine project's `Plugins` folder.
-2. Download the pre-built third-party binary libraries from [here](https://github.com/AlanLaboratory/DeepReinforcementLearning/releases/tag/0.1.0).
+2. Download the pre-built third-party binary libraries from [here](https://github.com/AlanLaboratory/UnrealMLAgents/releases/tag/0.1.0).
 3. Extract the downloaded libraries to the `Source/ThirdParty` directory in your project.

 ## Overview

-The **Unreal Engine DRL Plugin** is inspired by the [Unity Machine Learning Agents Toolkit](https://github.com/Unity-Technologies/ml-agents), which enables games and simulations to serve as environments for training intelligent agents.
+The **UnrealMLAgents Plugin** is inspired by the [Unity Machine Learning Agents Toolkit](https://github.com/Unity-Technologies/ml-agents), which enables games and simulations to serve as environments for training intelligent agents.
 This plugin aims to bring those same capabilities to Unreal Engine.

 Like Unity ML-Agents, this plugin provides integrations for training intelligent agents in 3D, VR/AR, and other Unreal Engine environments.
-The Unreal Engine DRL Plugin allows game developers, hobbyists, and researchers to train agents using state-of-the-art algorithms, including reinforcement learning and imitation learning.
+The UnrealMLAgents Plugin allows game developers, hobbyists, and researchers to train agents using state-of-the-art algorithms, including reinforcement learning and imitation learning.

 You can use trained agents for various purposes, such as controlling NPC behavior, automating game testing, and evaluating